 If you will be participating in a University-sanctioned event that occurs at the same time as an exam (the exam times on the schedule are fixed), you must notify me prior to the exam.
 Documentation supporting your participation in this event is required.
 We will then make arrangements for you to take the exam either prior to or at the scheduled exam time through a proctor.
-For more information on University Sanctioned Events, consult pages 48-49 of the 2010-2011 Undergraduate Catalog.
+For more information on University Sanctioned Events, consult the Undergraduate Catalog.